Stop-and-Frisk: An NYPD Tradition of Neighborhood Outreach (Video)

-New York City’s police department, commonly referred to as the NYPD, is the largest metropolitan law enforcement agency in the U.S. More than 35,000 officers patrol the grid of Manhattan and its outer boroughs.
-Since its 9-11 height of popularity, the NYPD has distinguished itself in many ways, none more so than its enactment of a the country’s most widely applied Stop and Frisk policy.
+New York City’s police department is the largest metropolitan law enforcement agency in the U.S. More than 35,000 officers patrol the grid of Manhattan and its outer boroughs.
+Since its 9/11 height of popularity, the NYPD has distinguished itself in many ways, none more so than its enactment of the country’s most widely applied stop-and-frisk policy.

 Every single one of the NYPD’s 35,000 cops is empowered to detain any kid, or adult, on the street and run the hand of the law across that passerby’s person.

-If the stop and frisk goes without incident, the kid (usually the detainee is a juvenile) is allowed to go one about his (the stopped are predominantly male) business.
+If the stop-and-frisk goes without incident, the kid (usually the detainee is a juvenile) is allowed to go on about his (the stopped are predominantly male) business.

 No harm done, right?
 Not even if you’re a kid who’s been stopped and frisked around 60 times between the ages of 16 and 18?

-This New York Times video, “The Scars of Stop-and-Frisk” by Julie Dressner and Edwin Martinez, takes a little less than six minutes to expose the dilemma of Tyquan Brehon, a young Brooklyn man who estimates he was detained, questioned and patted down 60 to 70 times while still a kid.
+This New York Times video, “The Scars of Stop-and-Frisk” by Julie Dressner and Edwin Martinez, takes a little less than six minutes to expose the dilemma of Tyquan Brehon, a young Brooklyn man who estimates he was detained, questione and patted down 60 to 70 times as a kid.

 “I was so confused the first time it happened,” says Brehon.
 “I thought you had to do something for them to really stop you.”